pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 Signal K path and a value which specifies the metadata object for this path.

-In a file-system backed resource provider (like the Signal K system plugin) a resource type is instantiated as a folder and each resource as a JSON text file.
+File-system backed resource providers (like the Signal K default plugin) instantiate a resource type as a folder and each resource as a JSON text file.
-Supplying metadata to initialise a Signal K key is as straightforward as placing an appropriately named text file in the resource folder.
+Supplying metadata to initialise a Signal K key requires an appropriately named text file containing the required metadata to be placed in the resource folder.
-Metadata files can be created and maintained by hand using either an external text editor or the plugin configuration interface.
+Metadata text files can be created and maintained by hand using either an external text editor or the plugin configuration interface or can be generated programmatically and added to the metadata resource type using the Signal K plugin API.

-When the plugin starts, each metadata resource in the metadata resource type is loaded into the Signal K data store.
+When __pdjr-skplugin-metadata__ starts, each metadata resource in the metadata resource type is loaded into the Signal K data store.
-Optionally, the plugin can be configured to ensure that any dynamic change to a metadata value in the Signal K data store also updates the associated metadata resource.
+Optionally, the plugin can be configured to ensure that any subsequent, dynamic, change to a metadata value also update any associated metadata resource.

 The plugin implements two tools, 'compose' and 'snapshot' that can help with establishing and maintaining a collection of metadata